Local Area

 Cowshill has two adjoining small hamlets, Copt Hill and Burtreeford.
 There are three burial sits in the village, Copt Hill, the Churchyard of St. Thomas’ and the Council owned Burtreeford Cemetery, although Copt Hill and the Churchyard are no longer used.
 The Church is opposite the Cowshill Hotel, and adjoining the Cowshill and Lanehead Village Hall.

-Wearhead is the largest of the three villages.
+Wearhead is at the head of the River Wear.
 The nearby village of Burnhope was destroyed in the 1930s when the Burnhope Reservoir was built to supply water to all the houses in Weardale.
 The houses were demolished and the stone used to build the dam and outbuildings.
-There is one school in the parish, Wearhead Primary School.
-Until the late 1950s there was also a primary school in Lanehead, but due to dwindling numbers the school was closed and pupils transferred to Wearhead.
-Wearhead United Football Club was formed in 1907 and plays in the Crook & District League 2.
+There are two one primary schools in the parish, one located in Burnfoot near the river at St John's Chapel and one at Wearhead.